Louis Wolheim: Career

 Beginning with his appearance in the Barrymores' play The Jest, Wolheim would appear in ten Broadway plays from 1919 through 1925.
 He received considerable acclaim as Yank in the original stage production of The Hairy Ape (1922) by Eugene O'Neill.
 His final play would be as the lead, Captain Flagg, in What Price Glory?, in 1925.
 The play would be made into a film a year later, with Victor McLaglen in the role of Flagg.
 In 1922, with his fluent French, Wolheim translated Henri Bernstein's play The Claw into English, which his friend Lionel Barrymore had a successful run on Broadway in.

 Wolheim acted primarily in silent films, because of his sudden death at the close of the silent era, but he did appear in several talkies, including All Quiet on the Western Front and Danger Lights (both 1930) before he died.
 Wolheim was credited for a screenplay in addition to his acting career, for The Greatest Power, which starred none other than Ethel Barrymore.
 At the very end of his career, his final appearance was in The Sin Ship, which was also his only directing credit.
 The film was released in April 1931, after Wolheim's death, however after its completion, Wolheim had decided that directing was not for him, and had stated he would only act from that point forward.

 According to the biography included in the DVD version of All Quiet on the Western Front, Wolheim wanted, at one point in his career, to play romantic leads instead of tough "heavies".
 To that end, he sought to have plastic surgery performed on his broken nose.
 Executives at United Artists successfully obtained a restraining order against him from doing so, however.

 Off-screen, Wolheim had a reputation as a genuinely caring individual, so much so that after his death, when flowers were usually sent to the funeral, his friends and co-workers instead took up a collection and gave the money, in Wolheim's name, to a fund to feed the hungry.
 James R. Quirk, editor and president of Photoplay Magazine, said of Wolheim, "This is no attempt to glorify an actor who has passed on.
 It is the truth, every word of it.
 Louis Wolheim was one of the finest and most generous souls I have ever known."
 Wolheim was a member of The Lambs Club, which he had joined in 1925.

 Death

 While preparing to appear in the film The Front Page, Wolheim died suddenly on February 18, 1931, in Los Angeles.
 He had been losing drastic amounts of weight for the role, and news accounts from that time attributed his death to that weight loss.
 However, modern sources attribute his death to stomach cancer.
-He would be replaced in The Front Page's cast by Adolphe Menjou.
-Wolheim is interred at Hollywood Forever Cemetery in Hollywood, CA.
+He was replaced in The Front Pages cast by Adolphe Menjou.